Sora (Kingdom Hearts): Critical response

 Some journalists commented on Sora's relationships.
-In retrospect, Paste Magazine found Sora's story and links with his two similar other selves, Roxas and Ventus, to be confusing more than the Solid Snake's relationships with his other rivals who were cloned from Big Boss in Metal Gear.
-1UP.com criticized relationship with Riku and Kairi, and finding him to be less popular than the Disney characters featured in the series.
+In retrospect, Paste Magazine found Sora's story and links with his two similar other selves, Roxas and Ventus, to be confusing more than Solid Snake's relationships with his other rivals who were cloned from Big Boss in Metal Gear.
+1UP.com criticized his relationship with Riku and Kairi, finding him to be less popular than the Disney characters featured in the series.
 TheGamer praised how across the series Sora and Riku's relationship improves, with GamesRadar stating this resulted in fans shipping them while ignoring Sora and Kairi's relationship.
 Critics panned the relationship between Sora and Kairi, criticizing the latter's continued role as a damsel in distress to be rescued by the former, rather than an ally.
-Upon the reveal of the first Kingdom Hearts IV trailer during April 2022, Polygon noted that there were several fans of the character wanting to know the location of Sora's apartment from the world of Quadratum, which is heavily based on Shibuya, Japan.
-This led to the discovery that it was in the Regno Raffine building of Aoyama, Tokyo, which Polygon found wealthy for the idea of Sora living there.
-Sora's new shoes were also shown, and fans had mixed reactions to them and the loss of his original, clown-like shoes.

 Sora was a popular choice for inclusion in the Super Smash Bros. roster among fans and numerous websites, including GamingBolt, Shacknews, IGN, and Siliconera; although Jeremy Winslow of Kotaku opposed him because the roster already included too many sword-wielding characters, he later admitted that Sora was "kinda cool".
 Kyle Campbell of USA Today and Wesley LeBlanc of Game Informer both praised the character's inclusion, stating that Sora's addition "is a big deal" and "perfect".